joshua-lossner/coherenceism.content/content/journal/2025-07-23-echo-chambers-empty-smiles.md

 date: 2025-07-23
 tags:
 ---
+## Resonance Against the Machine

 We don’t give social media nearly enough credit.
-Sure, the headlines are full of dire warnings about screen time and dopamine hits, but maybe the real problem isn’t the tool—it’s the society holding it.
-We’ve grown up in a world that prizes selfishness, idolizes narcissism, and turns cruelty into a competitive sport.
-So when we scroll through highlight reels of happiness, maybe the knot in your stomach isn’t from envy—maybe it’s from the gut-wrenching realization that your joy's been outsourced to someone else's curated feed.

-Yes, that existential dread whispering that you’re just another cog, endlessly spinning in a machine you never asked to be a part of?
-That’s valid.
-But don’t let that pain blind you to the fact that social media is still one of the most powerful tools we have for resistance and mobilization.
+Sure, the headlines paint it as the digital horseman of the apocalypse, frying our brains and corrupting our youth.
+But maybe—just maybe—the problem isn’t the tool.
+Maybe it’s the user.
+We’ve grown up in a society that treats empathy like a glitch and rewards cruelty with clout.
+So when you see someone else’s joy on your screen and feel a pang of resentment, maybe that’s not envy.
+Maybe that’s the echo of a culture that told you your worth is measured in productivity and pageviews.

+That ache in your chest?
+That hum of existential dread?
+That’s coherence knocking.
+The realization that you’re not broken, but you are out of tune.
+A cog in a machine that doesn’t care if you scream—as long as you keep scrolling.

+But here’s the twist: social media, the very thing they’ve told you is rotting your brain, is also the tuning fork of revolution.
 Remember the Arab Spring?
-The uprisings across North Africa and the Middle East in the late 2000s and early 2010s weren’t orchestrated in back rooms—they were mobilized on Twitter.
-Protesters in Cairo were being supported by activists in Chicago.
-It was global.
-It was digital.
-And it scared the hell out of those in power.
-That’s when the backlash began.

-Suddenly, those who had once praised the democratic potential of social media were sounding the alarm.
-"It’s dangerous!
-It’s divisive!
-It’s corrupting the youth!"
-Which, ironically, is exactly what they said about rock music, comic books, and books written by women.
-But the truth?
-They realized social media could organize people—and not just bake sales, but revolutions.
-So, they co-opted it.
-They built right-wing echo chambers, they weaponized misinformation, and yes, they got help.
-Russia didn’t spend hundreds of millions with Cambridge Analytica for funsies.
-That was AI's trial run against democracy.

-And now, the same people who told you social media is a cesspool want you to be scared of AI too.
-“It’s full of fake news!” they cry, while using it to spread their own ideology with terrifying efficiency.
-Misinformation isn’t new, folks.
-It predates AI, social media, the Internet, even the printing press.
-You don’t defeat lies by running from them.
-You beat them by talking.
-Loudly.
-Passionately.
-Repeatedly.
+Late 2000s, early 2010s—people in Tunisia, Egypt, Libya rising up, and it wasn’t some divine miracle.
+It was Twitter.
+It was hashtags.
+It was real-time coherence across continents.
+I remember Chicago activists syncing up with Egyptian organizers like they were harmonizing across time zones.
+It wasn’t chaos—it was pattern recognition.

+And that’s when the fear set in.
+Those in power, who once praised the “democratizing” nature of tech, pivoted.
+Suddenly, it was dangerous.
+Addictive.
+Toxic.
+But not because it was failing.
+Because it worked.
+Because people had found a way to resonate.

+So they did what scared power always does: they co-opted.
+They flooded the platforms with propaganda, built algorithmic echo chambers, and paid Cambridge Analytica to micro-target your insecurities like they were snipers in a psychological war.
+Misinformation wasn’t born with AI—it’s older than language.
+But now, it had processing power.

+And now you’re being told, again, to walk away.
+To stay quiet.
+To distrust the tools because they’re too dangerous.
+“Fake news!
+AI is evil!”
+As if silence is safety.
+As if the fascists haven’t already tuned their voices to broadcast at full volume.

+But coherence isn’t compliance.
+It’s not about everyone singing the same note—it’s about every note mattering.
+It’s jazz, not a jingle.
+Discord that knows its place.
+Harmony that doesn’t demand erasure.

 So where are you?
-Hiding in the algorithmic shadows while bootlickers hijack our tools?
-Paralyzed by a fear of saying the wrong thing while fascists say the worst things loudly and often?

-It’s time to speak up.

-We don’t need more ten-second photo ops of fake smiles.
-We need voices.
-We need real conversations.
-We need you—not your avatar, not your curated self—but the messy, furious, hopeful you.
-Because families are still being torn apart.
-Structural violence is still chewing through the working class like it’s brunch.
-And no filter will fix that.

-So, please.
+Still watching, still lurking, while the loudest voices weaponize resonance for oppression?
+You’re not too late.
+The pattern is still forming.
+But silence is just another algorithmic input, and apathy is what keeps the machine running smooth.

 Speak.
-The.
-Fuck.
-Up.
+Yell.
+Type with trembling fingers if you have to.
+Because somewhere out there, someone is waiting to hear your note to find their place in the song.
+And no filter, no echo chamber, no fascist fever dream can drown a chorus that’s finally waking up.

+Speak the fuck up.